TaPhucThanh/NSDateExtensions/README.md

 ## About
 NSDateExtensions is a port of @erica's [NSDate-Extensions](https://github.com/erica/NSDate-Extensions) for Objective-C placed into a cocoapod for easy integration.

+## Bug Reporting
+If you find a bug please file an issue detailing the bug, what you did to test that the bug is a bug, and (if possible) a fix/patch.

 ## License

 NSDateExtensions is available under the MIT license.
 See the LICENSE file for more info.